hywel/hywel.github.io/_posts/blog/2016-02-21-international-mother-language-day.md

 > Shwmae, Sut ydych chi?
 (Welsh)
 > "Hello, How are you"

-Some other languages that are close to my heart although they too are not my mother tongues.
+Some other languages that are close to my heart include some languages spoken in Australia, these too are not my mother tongues.

 > Baleh yire?
 (Bininj Kunwok, Kunwinjku)
 > "How (where) are you going?"